 - Replacement or correction of the faulty SMN1 gene.
-Gene Replacement Therapy restores the missing SMN1 gene via a viral vector (Ex.
-AVXS-101/onasemnogene abeparvovec-xioi (Novartis Gene Therapies)) - Modulation of the low functioning SMN2 "back-up gene" - SMN2 promoter activation Cause the SMN2 gene to be "on" more generating more SMN protein (Ex.
-RG3039 (Dcps Inhibitor, Cure SMA) or HDAC inhibitor (VPA)) - SMN2 splicing modulation Redirect splicing of SMN2 to make more full-length transcripts containing exon 7 (e.g. Antisense Oligonucleotides (ASOs) or small molecules (Genentech/Roche and Novartis); Ex. nusinersen (Biogen))

-- Muscle protection and enhancement to prevent or restore the loss of muscle and motor function in SMA (Ex.
-CK2127107 (Cytokinetics), Ex.
-SRK - 015 (Myostatin Inhibitor), (Scholar Rock)) - Neuroprotection of the motor neurons affected by loss of SMN protein.
-Aimed to protect against neuronal injury or degradation - Neuronal function to enhance neuronal transmission - Combinations of the above therapeutic approaches to address multiple aspects of the disease and improve patient outcomes (Ex.
-Spinraza + a muscle enhancer)
+Gene Replacement Therapy restores the missing SMN1 gene via a viral vector (Ex. onasemnogene abeparvovec-xioi/ZolgenSMA (Novartis Gene Therapies)) - Modulation of the low functioning SMN2 "back-up gene" - SMN2 promoter activation Cause the SMN2 gene to be "on" more generating more SMN protein - SMN2 splicing modulation Redirect splicing of SMN2 to make more full-length transcripts containing exon 7 (e.g. Antisense Oligonucleotides (ASOs) or small molecules (; Ex.
+Nusinersen/Spinraza (Biogen) and Risdiplam/Evrysdi (Genentech) - Muscle protection and enhancement to prevent or restore the loss of muscle and motor function in SMA - Neuroprotection of the motor neurons affected by loss of SMN protein.
+Aimed to protect against neuronal injury or degradation - Neuronal function to enhance neuronal transmission - Combinations of the above therapeutic approaches to address multiple aspects of the disease and improve patient outcomes